Harumi Minamino

-Harumi Minamino (南野 遥海, Minamino Harumi) is a Japanese footballer who plays as a forward for Gamba Osaka.
+Harumi Minamino (南野 遥海, Minamino Harumi) is a Japanese footballer who plays as a forward for Urawa Red Diamonds.

 Club career

 Minamino made his professional debut for Gamba in a 1–0 J1 League match against Kashiwa Reysol.

 On 13 January 2023, Minamino signed for J3 club Tegevajaro Miyazaki for the 2023 season on a training-type loan transfer.
 He made his league debut for Tegevajaro against Nagano Parceiro on the 5 March 2023.
 He scored his first goal for the club against Fukushima United on the 19 March 2023, scoring in the 74th minute.